wadevenz/T2A2_API/README.md

 ## R1 Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

 On its face, creating a footy tipping API might appear that it tackles no significant purpose or goal.
-Instead, it seems to exist merely to make available basic AFL information allow the amusement of friends and colleagues for some light hearted fun and hard but friendly competition through tipping... and that is true.
+Instead, it seems to exist merely to make available basic AFL information and allow the amusement of friends and colleagues for some light hearted fun and hard but friendly competition... and that is true.

 However, there is much to be said for the benefits of an easy-to-use, enjoyable tipping competition, especially in a safe and friendly environment where no money is exchanged.
 It enhances engagement with sport, encouraging even the most casual of fans to follow matches closely and discuss predictions with friends and colleagues.